ericrasmussen/quatronaut2020/README.md

 - working menu screens! kind of! ...sometimes
 - will be shipped ahead of schedule with lots of bugs

+### Secret cheat codes

+OK, there's only one secret.
+Press 'g' during gameplay to toggle HYPER IMMORTAL mode.
+If you start a new level in this mode, you'll have increased movement speed and fire rate.

+There's also 'p' to pause without a menu, but if you forget to press 'p' a second time to unpause, you may become stuck in a timeless land for a brief eternity or two.

 ### Additional build instructions

 The information below comes from the https://github.com/amethyst/amethyst-starter-2d README: